Skip

 Home – the emotional starting point of everyday life

-In the Home area, light can be experienced as a personal companion.
-It adapts to times of day, moods and individual needs.
-Various lighting scenes simulate the course of a day: from calm, warm morning light through activating midday moments to subdued light and complete darkness in the evening.
-Visitors can actively influence the lighting atmosphere and experience how light creates a sense of security, calm and wellbeing.
+In the Home area, light was experienced as a personal companion.
+It adapted to times of day, moods, and individual needs.
+Various lighting scenes simulated the course of a day—from calm, warm morning light to energizing moments at midday, through to dimmed lighting and complete darkness.
+Visitors could influence the lighting atmosphere themselves and experience how light creates a sense of comfort, calm, and well-being.

 Education – motivation and health in focus

 Learning is an individual process, and light plays a crucial role in it.
-The Education area demonstrates, through four central spatial scenarios, how lighting supports different learning types: from playful and active settings to digital learning environments and disruptive learning formats with specific health-related requirements.
+The Education area demonstrated, through four central spatial scenarios, how light supports different types of learners—from playful and active environments to digital learning spaces and disruptive formats with specific health requirements.
 With the right lighting settings, motivation can be increased and sensory overload reduced.

-In the Work area, light takes on a narrative function.
-A geometric, almost clinical space symbolises the phases of a working day: focused work in the morning, mental drifting around midday, increasing pressure and acceleration in the afternoon, and a conscious return to calm in the evening.
-Rhythm, intensity and light colour make these states immediately perceptible.
+In the Work area, light took on a narrative function.
+A geometric, almost clinical space symbolized the phases of the working day: focused work in the morning, mental drift around midday, increasing pressure and acceleration in the afternoon, and a conscious winding down in the evening.
+Rhythm, intensity, and color of light made these states immediately perceptible.

-Communication – the connection between light and movement
+Communication – the interplay of light and movement

-The Communication area shows how light, sensor technology and interaction work together.
-Here, the lighting responds dynamically to visitors’ movements, transforming the space in real time.
-The installation illustrates how networked lighting systems encourage communication, enable interaction and bring spaces to life.
+The Communication area illustrated how light, sensors, and interaction work together.
+Here, the lighting responded dynamically to visitors’ movements, transforming the space in real time.
+The installation showed how connected lighting systems can foster communication, enable interaction, and bring spaces to life.